Overview

 Canton

-A trendy waterfront neighborhood known for its historic rowhouses, upscale restaurants, and vibrant nightlife.
-Canton Square is a popular gathering spot.
+A trendy waterfront neighborhood known for its vibrant nightlife, upscale restaurants, and modern condos and townhomes.

 Fells Point

-A historic waterfront neighborhood with cobblestone streets, pubs, and a bustling maritime atmosphere.
-It's known for its preserved colonial architecture.
+A historic waterfront neighborhood with cobblestone streets, charming pubs, and a lively arts scene.

 Federal Hill

-A vibrant neighborhood with stunning Inner Harbor views, a lively bar scene, and a mix of historic rowhouses and modern condos.
+A vibrant neighborhood with stunning Inner Harbor views, a mix of historic rowhouses and modern condos, and a lively bar and restaurant scene.

 Roland Park